microsoft/pxt-arcade/docs/lessons/cherry-pickr.md

 Learn the basic requirements to build a functional game!

 * The concept of a sprite
-* How to set up a map tile
+* How to set up a tilemap
-* Spawning cherries on the map
+* Spawning cherries on the tilemap
 * Setting and moving a character
 * Designing the map
 * Setting up a countdown